storynory/Escape-From-WordPress-Island/README.md

 This will make mardown files out of your wordpress content, and organise it into folders.
 There are also scripts to pull down images and audio.

-## Preparation for more complete version
+## Preparation
 Before doing anyting, you need to run data.js (edit to use your website).
 This will create settings.js.
 Also create a content folder root of your project.
-Then you can run escapewp.js
+Then you can run node escapewp.js

-##Simple version, maybe best to get started
+##Simple version, maybe best to get started, no prep required
 Alternatively, there is a simple-version.js which is my original code before it started to grow.
 You can hack this to download one category at a time.
 You don't need to run data or set up external settings.
 Hack this part const cat = {